anynines/a9s-kubernetes-training/website/docs/kubernetes/70-jobs/50-parallel-jobs.md

 ## Job Completion Count

 In the previous example using `kubectl get jobs` you may have noticed the field `COMPLETIONS` whose value was `1/1` in case a Job has been completed successfully.
 More precisely, the count determines the number of successful Pod executions as part of the Job.
-In case of a failing Job, the failing Pod has been recreated and the completion count has been reached even though the source code describe the task has been very unreliable.
+In case of a failing Job, the failing Pod has been recreated, and the completion count has been reached even though the source code describing the task has been very unreliable.

 There are tasks requiring more than one iteration to fully accomplish the underlying objective.
 For this purpose Kubernetes Jobs allow to specify the number of desired completions, e.g. 2 completions by adding `completions: 2`.